zhangzc21/DynTet/README.md

 ## TODO
 - [x] **Release Code.**
-- [ ] We are considering uploading a script that fine-tunes GFPGAN on DynTet to enhance the visual effects of talking head.
+- [ ] We consider that uploading a script that fine-tunes GFPGAN on DynTet to enhance visual effects of talking head.

 ## Citation